 Beyond cruises, Lake Lucerne's sheltered bays and consistently calm summer mornings make it ideal for watersports:

-The water temperature reaches a swimable 19–22°C in July and August, cold by tropical standards, but refreshing after a mountain hike.
+The water temperature reaches a swimable 19–22°C in July and August, cold by tropical standards but refreshing after a mountain hike.

 Lucerne's central location makes it one of the best bases for day trips anywhere in Switzerland.

-Traditional Swiss dishes to try near Lake Lucerne:
+Traditional Swiss dishes to try:

 Typical costs:

-Indian traveller note: Lucerne has a growing number of Indian-friendly and vegetarian dining options.
+Indian traveller note: Lucerne has a growing number of Indian-friendly and vegetarian dining options

 Season | Months | What to Expect | Best For |